TechPmCareerPath/AI_Job_Search_Center/README.md

 To try this feature, use the sample resume in .\resume\Sample_resume_my_Program_Mgt_example_v3.txt

-An example of the Resume Tailor results using the sample resume above can be found at: .\resume\Sample_Tailored_Resume_Output.txt.
+An example of the Resume Tailor results using the sample resume above can be found at: .\output\Sample_Tailored_Resume_Output.txt.
 Note the critique sections at the top, bottom and the "[UPDATED]" text to show which sections AI updated.

 2. Select Job Source Query.